History - Second Age

 In 2158AT, the Darfins of Abandur left, retreating back to the halls of Kharaban.
 Traffic in Kharazum Pass had declined since the most lucrative, rushing river of trading to a weak, dwindling brook that rendered the underground inns and ale houses useless.
 At the same time, the amount of precious minerals had been drying at an alarming rate, so it was an easy decision.
 The spells woven into the very stone of the sturdy walls would keep the fortress standing for ages to come, but the hassle and racket were dead and gone.

 Up north, the remnants of House Vindare clung to power without a strong figurehead upon the throne of Magoria.
 The kingdom had been on a decline, suffering from their remote location, and with the Kharazum Pass retaken by Myrdins and other roaming monsters, the entire kingdom found themselves on the verge of collapse.
 King Jaran Vindare, a young fool with a gift of speech, managed to convince the people to believe that the real reason behind their sorry state was in fact the neighboring kingdom of Windari.
-Rallying his men to war, his plan was simple: take Windari, take their resources and build new fortune by taking advantage of the new, wealthy neighbors.
+Rallying his men to war, his plan was simple: take Windari, take their resources and build a new fortune by taking advantage the new wealth at his disposal.
 In 2139AT, the forces of Magoria stormed the western border, invading deep into the ravines and hills of Windari.
 What King Jaran did not bother to think about was that Windari had never been alone.
 Almost at any given time in history, they have had powerful allies, trade partners and sheer family ties to other royal houses, for their unique structure of mixed Huron and Darfin governance not only secured strong support from Haldur and Dalgard, but also Othrond and Hrundir, which effectively left Magoria in between two Darfin forces.
-It was not difficult to foresee the winner of this conflict, yet it lasted for years due to great distances and the plain vastness of northern territory.
-But, finally, in 2143AT, Berghen was conquered and a new king was appointed, for Windari had no interested in the remote and poor country that had once been one of the great powers of eastern Belmora.
-King Holmir Istvale took the crown, following the conqueror's demand, and a peace treaty was signed with swords drawn.
+It was not difficult to foresee the winner of this conflict, yet it lasted for years due to great distances, the plain vastness of the northern territory.
+But, finally, in 2143AT, Berghen was conquered and a new king was appointed, for Windari had no interest in the remote and poor country that struggled just to hold their infrastructure somewhat intact.
+King Holmir Istvale took the crown, and following the conqueror's demand, a peace treaty was signed without further defiance.

 In 2138AT, Belderan Althier was chosen to become the next archon of Palantheon.
 While still serving as a keeper of stone, one of the four archmystics, Belderan had discovered the ancient writings of Maldin the Scribe, taking them under a keen review.
 As an extremely talented and well studied sage, Belderan was able to pick out flaws in Maldin's original glyph structure, and slowly, one glyph at a time, he began to correct it.
 His work continued with the becoming an archon, and only accelerated when Alustarian the Bright took the seat of Astaroth 2141AT.
 It had become a true rarity for a hallow to achieve such position of power, but Alustarian was well liked, revered member of the church, and the people were accepting his leadership with cheerful hopefulness.
 Belderan wanted to restore the fame of Palantheon, and with wild magic he could do that and much more.
 Quietly, Belderan recruited more mystics to work on his ambitious project, thus along came Asarlin Margreth, Zethran Sharkiel and Belgrin Steelfinger, and suddenly pieces began to fall into their places.